Some algebraic structures in KPZ universality

 where the set of paths and the assignment of weights is as above.
 However, in this case there is only one admissible path and its weight is $1/p^n_n$, which by \eqref{zvariables} equals $1/z^n_n$.
 Combining the two, we have that \eqref{Eequation}, evaluated on both sides at entry $(1,m)$, gives

 where the product is over edges traced by path $\pi$.
-If we assume that the weight matrix $\sfW=\{\bw^i_j\colon 1\leq i\leq m, 1\leq j\leq n\}$ is distributed according to the log-gamma measure \eqref{log-gamma-measure}, then the left hand side is the partition function of the strict-weak polymer and we see that it equals the inverse of the bottom-left corner of the Gelfand-Tsetlin pattern of $(\sfZ,\sfZ')=\grsk(\sfW)$, while the partition function of the log-gamma polymer equals the bottom-right corner $z^n_1$ of the same Gelfand-Tsetlin pattern.
+If we assume that the weight matrix $\sfW=\{\bw^i_j\colon 1\leq i\leq m, 1\leq j\leq n\}$ is distributed according to the log-gamma measure \eqref{log-gamma-measure}, then the left-hand side is the partition function of the strict-weak polymer and we see that it equals the inverse of the bottom-left corner of the Gelfand-Tsetlin pattern of $(\sfZ,\sfZ')=\grsk(\sfW)$, while the partition function of the log-gamma polymer equals the bottom-right corner $z^n_1$ of the same Gelfand-Tsetlin pattern.
 Thus both the strict-weak and the log-gamma polymer fall within the same integrable structure and the steps described in the previous section for the analysis of the log-gamma polymer can be applied to analyse the strict-weak polymer and obtain Tracy-Widom fluctuations.
-2mm {\bf Multipoint correlations.} Multipoint spatial correlations for {\it positive temperature models}, e.g. log-gamma polymer, KPZ equation etc., are much less understood compared to their zero temperature counterparts.
-Even though one expects a statement of the form \eqref{GUEasy}, as this has been established for last passage percolation and described in Section \ref{LPP-Airyprocess}, a full theorem in the positive temperature case is still missing.
+2mm {\bf Multipoint correlations.} Multipoint spatial correlations for {\it positive temperature models}, e.g. log-gamma polymer, KPZ equation etc., are less understood compared to their zero temperature counterparts.
+However, progress has recently been made in this direction.

-An indication of the convergence of the joint law of the solution to the KPZ equation at spatially separated points (at the same time) to the two-point function of the $\text{Airy}_2$ process has appeared in the physics literature \cite{D13, D13b, D14}.
+A first indication of the convergence of the joint law of the solution to the KPZ equation at spatially separated points (at the same time) to the two-point function of the $\text{Airy}_2$ process has appeared in the physics literature \cite{D13, D13b, D14}.